ssl – SSL/TLS module¶

 as described below.
 For more information, refer to the original

-CPython documentation: ssl
+CPython documentation: ssl.

 This module provides access to Transport Layer Security (previously and widely known as “Secure Sockets Layer”) encryption and peer authentication facilities for network sockets, both client-side and server-side.